-Milestones: The study is planned for 7 years from PPD to PPD There will be three annual interim reports, conducted in PPD (for data accrued by PPD i.e. one year before the planned recruitment completion in PPD through PPD (for data accrued by PPD i.e. one year before the end of follow-up).
+Milestones: The study is planned for 7 years from PPD to PPD There will be three annual interim reports, conducted in PPD (for data accrued by PPD through PPD (for data accrued by PPD i.e. one year before the end of follow-up).
 The final report with statistical analysis according to the SAP will be prepared at the end of the study (PPD based on data accrued at the end of follow-up in PPD